kntism/skills/README.md

 ## 🎯 Key Benefits

 ### ✨ Composable
 Skills stack together automatically.
-Claude identifies which skills are needed and coordinates their use seamlessly.
+AI agents identify which skills are needed and coordinate their use seamlessly.

 ### 📦 Portable
-Skills use the same format everywhere.
-Build once, use across Claude apps, Claude Code, and the API.
+Skills use a consistent format.
+Build once, use across different AI platforms and applications.

 ### ⚡ Efficient
-Only loads what's needed, when it's needed, keeping Claude fast while accessing specialized expertise.
+Only loads what's needed, when it's needed, keeping AI agents fast while accessing specialized expertise.

 ### 🔧 Powerful
-Skills can include executable code for tasks where traditional programming is more reliable than token generation.
+Skills can include executable code for tasks where traditional programming is more reliable than AI generation alone.

+### 🌐 Universal
+Works across different AI platforms that support the Agent Skills pattern.

 ---